Willows Inn: Destination restaurant

 Blaine Wetzel (left) cooks for a collaboration dinner at Smyth in Chicago, May 2018.

 Starks received 25 responses to his ad, one of them from Blaine Wetzel, then 24, a chef de partie at Redzepi's much-praised Noma in Copenhagen.
 In his 1,000-word cover letter, Wetzel pitched Starks on "a small chef-driven kitchen with the emphasis on the garden."
 Starks hired Wetzel, who planned a menu that would incorporate local salmon, Lummi Island's many varieties of berries, seaweeds and beach plants, local shellfish, and produce from Starks' organic farm.
 Working alone in the kitchen, Wetzel began serving five-course meals with a single nightly seating in the fall of 2010.
 Wetzel's reputation as a former Noma chef brought the inn its best autumn under Starks' ownership, Starks said.
 The inn closed in January 2011 for a three-month renovation.
 That month, The New York Times described it as one of "10 restaurants worth a plane ride", noting that despite its two-hour distance (with ferry connection) from Seattle, "it is about to become a destination restaurant."

 The restaurant re-opened in March 2011 with an 18-course tasting menu priced at $85 (which rose to $150 by 2013, $225 by 2018 and $285 by 2021).
 By 2018, the Willows Inn had a staff of 40.
 It would close each winter from December to March.
 In 2012, Starks sold the inn to Tim and Marcia McEvoy.
 Wetzel later became a co-owner of the Willows Inn.
-Under Wetzel's leadership, the Willows Inn was praised by outlets around the world, including the The Sydney Morning Herald, The Globe and Mail, The Wall Street Journal, and Saveur.
+Under Wetzel's leadership, the Willows Inn was praised by outlets around the world, including The Sydney Morning Herald, The Globe and Mail, The Wall Street Journal, and Saveur.